You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 IngredientRecommended Proportion

-Muscle Meat35-50%16
+Muscle Meat35-50%

-Meaty Bones50-65%16
+Meaty Bones50-65%

-Organ Meats10-25%16
+Organ Meats10-25%

 puppy-eating-raw-diet

 Switching puppies to a raw diet needs careful watching and adjustments.
 A guide on raw diets for puppies is very helpful.
-Some puppies might have solid stools in just 3 days18.
+Some puppies might have solid stools in just 3 days.
 Others might take longer, but with patience and the right advice, they can do well on a raw diet.

 A raw diet can be great for puppies, improving their teeth and digestion.
 Some puppies might lose or gain weight, depending on their needs and the quality of the food.
-For example, a Labrador puppy might lose weight at first but then gain muscle and energy19.
+For example, a Labrador puppy might lose weight at first but then gain muscle and energy.
 Always work with a vet or a canine nutritionist to make the switch smoothly.

 Here are some key takeaways from the case studies: